What is a remittance transfer and what are my rights?

 - Fees charged by the company’s agents abroad and certain other institutions involved in the transfer process.

-- The amount of money expected to be delivered, not including foreign taxes or certain fees charged to the recipient.
+- The amount of money expected to be delivered, not including foreign taxes or certain fees charged to you by your financial institution.

-- If appropriate, a statement that additional foreign taxes and fees may be deducted from the remittance transfer.
+- If applicable, a statement that additional foreign taxes and fees may be deducted from the remittance transfer.

 You also must receive information about when the money will be available, instructions on your right to cancel transfers, what to do in case of an error, and how to submit a complaint.

-After paying, you will typically have 30 minutes (and sometimes more) to cancel the transaction at no charge, unless the transfer has already been picked up or deposited into the recipient’s account.
+After paying, you will typically have up to 30 minutes to cancel the remittance transfer at no charge, unless the transfer has already been picked up or deposited into the recipient’s account.

-Remittance providers now must also investigate complaints.
-If you think a mistake was made and promptly contact the company, it generally has 90 days to investigate the matter and must notify you of the investigation’s results.
-For certain types of errors, such as if the money never arrives, you may be able to get a refund or have the transfer sent again.
+You have 180 days to notify the remittance provider of a mistake, starting from the date disclosed by the remittance transfer provider as the date when the money will be available.
+Remittance transfer providers must investigate notices of error.
+Even though you have up to 180 days to report the mistake, if you think a mistake was made promptly contact the company.
+Remittance transfer providers generally have 90 days to investigate the matter and they must notify you of the investigation’s results.
+For certain types of errors, such as if the money never arrives, you may be able to get a refund or have the transfer resent.